benjaminfoo/Architect/readme_nexus.md

 - custom entities for the generation of resources
 - resource / cost management system (for spending and recieving groschen w constructions)
 - spawn setups with relations to npcs or items
-- make torches toggleable!
+- make torches & lights toggleable
 - siege invasions
 - trigger / buttons, ...
-- maybe another ui
+- preview for constructions
+- gizmo for rotation, translation of the constructions
 - ...